gmcvitti/biolib-matlab-coder-toolchain/README.md

-BioLib is a collection of bioinformatics apps that is built with privacy and data security in mind; your input data stays on your machine to ensure the confidentiality of your data.
-Conveniently, BioLib tools can also be developed in MATLAB by using **BioLib-MATLAB-Coder-JavaScript-Toolchain**.
+[BioLib](https://biolib.com) is a library of bioinformatics applications written in a wide range of programming languages.
+Conveniently, BioLib applications can also be developed in MATLAB by using **BioLib-MATLAB-Coder-Toolchain**.
 This toolchain contains MATLAB files and one example of a simple tool.

-## How to set it up:
+## Getting Started
 **Download this project**

 First of all, you have to download the project locally.
 You can either clone it like this `git clone https://github.com/biolibtech/biolib-matlab-coder-toolchain.git` or download it from this page.